What is Sound?

 - Medium: The matter or substance through which sound is transmitted is called a medium.
 It can be solid, liquid or gas.
 Air is the most common medium for sound propagation.

-– Fit the bell inside the jar and attach to battery.
+- Fit the bell inside the jar and attach it to the battery.

-– With air still in jar ring the bell.
+- With the air still in jarring the bell.

 - Ring the bell again.

-Observation: Sound of bell can be heard when air is inside the jar.
-When air is taken out then sound cannot be heard.
+Observation: The sound of the bell can be heard when air is inside the jar.
+When air is taken out then a sound cannot be heard.

-Conclusion: This shows that presence of medium is necessary for propagation of sound waves.
+Conclusion: This shows that the presence of a medium is necessary for the propagation of sound waves.

 - Wavelength: Distance between two consecutive peaks (crest) or and troughs is called wavelength.
-Wavelength is represented by λ (lambda) and its SI unit is metre.
+Wavelength is represented by λ (lambda) and its SI unit is metres.

-- Frequency: Number of oscillations of sound waves per unit time is called its frequency.
-Number of peak or troughs per unit of time will give frequency.
+- Frequency: The number of oscillations of sound waves per unit time is called its frequency.
+A number of peaks or troughs per unit of time will give frequency.
 It is represented by ν (nu) and its SI unit is Hertz (Hz).